joellord/cli-slides/README.md

 ## Usage

-After infalling `cli-slides` you can start your slidedeck by passing it the slidedeck JSON file as first argument:
+After installing `cli-slides` you can start your slidedeck by passing it the slidedeck JSON file as the first argument, like so:

 ```sh
 cli-slides path/to/presentation.json
 ```

-Optionally you can also provide a second argument to directly jump to the slide with that index (1-based):
+Optionally, you can also provide a second argument to directly jump to the slide with the specified index (starting from 1):

 ```sh
 cli-slides path/to/presentation.json 2